Customer-managed keys for encryption

 Interactive notebook results

-By default, when you run a notebook interactively (rather than as a job) results are stored in the control plane for performance with some large results stored in your workspace root S3 bucket in your AWS account.
+By default, when you run a notebook interactively (rather than as a job) results are stored in the control plane for performance with some large results stored in your workspace storage bucket in your AWS account.
 You can choose to configure Databricks to store all interactive notebook results in your AWS account.

 Serverless compute and customer-managed keys